jacobobryant/biff/slate/source/index.html.md

 myself, not that I have a large following.

 PRs are welcome too, especially if you want to tackle some of the [current issues](https://github.com/jacobobryant/biff/issues).
-There are several that I don't think would require too much time.
 If you're planning something significant, you might want to bring it up in `#biff` on Clojurians Slack.

 The easiest way to hack on Biff is to start a new project (see [Getting Started](#getting-started)) and then change the Biff dependency in `deps.edn` to